kennethbaillie/critcare-test/README.md

 - nominal security
 - public pages
 - optional "emergencies" links
 - automatic detection of changes.
 This means that you can keep track of all changes to your guidelines, forever, and enables you to keep a copy of yoru guidelines on a local intranet
 - duplicate detection
-- automatic parsing of review dates
+- automatic parsing and collation of review dates
 - custom 404 message: if a user searches within your guidelines for an incorrect URL, they are automatically directed to a search within your guidelines.
+- automatic generation of a robots.txt file disallowing all secret directories

 ## Creating a new Guideline Set